yousraahmed/Company-Layoffs-Data-Cleaning-/README.md

 # Company-Layoffs-Data-Cleaning-
-A data cleaning project using SQL on a data set that represents the number and percentage of company lay offs in the world from 2020 till 2023
+A data cleaning project using SQL on a data set that represents the number and percentage of company lay offs in the world from 2020 till 2023.
+This project worked on:
+  • Removing duplicate rows
+  • Standardizing the data in each column
+  • Populating NULL values if possible
+  • Removing rows that have meaningful data missing such as the number and pecentage of layoffs